Academic Training (AT) is a type of employment directly related to your major field of study and is authorized by your international student advisor.

 - AT before completion of studies will also be deducted from the total 18 or 36 months.

 Students applying for post completion AT must apply before the ending date on their DS-2019.
 Allow 10 business days for processing.
-To apply for AT, please submit items below to Davis IC through Docuport.
+Students applying for pre-graduation AT, must submit their application through the External Opportunity application in TigerHub.
+Student's applying for post-graduation AT, should submit items below to Davis IC through the Student Document Upload form in TigerNav under the Student Services category.

 1. A job offer letter from your prospective employer that includes: